How to unblock a toilet

 Tip: Soften the toilet plunger by soaking it in hot water for five minutes before use as this should make a better seal.

-Place the plunger under the water, completely covering the pipe.
+Place the plunger under the water, completely covering the trapway (the outlet where all the water and waste goes).
 Slowly and firmly push down to create a seal, then pull up to create a vacuum to dislodge the blockage.
-Repeat this activity, increasing the speed with which you work, and expect to continue for at least 15 minutes.
+Repeat this activity, increasing the speed at which you work, and expect to continue for at least 5 minutes.

-4 easy ways to unblock a toilet without a plunger
+How to unblock a toilet without a plunger in 3 ways.

 Begin by putting down newspaper around the toilet to catch any spills or splashes and pulling on your rubber gloves.

-Once this is done, you will need to collect a few household items that will help you unblock your toilet:
+Once this is done, you'll need to collect a few household items that will help you unblock your toilet:

 • Rubber gloves